N. V. N. Somu

 Natarajan Somasundaram (11 May 1937 – 14 November 1997), also known as, N. V. N. Somu, was an Indian politician, former Minister of State for Defence & Member of Parliament elected from Tamil Nadu.
-He was elected to the Lok Sabha as a Dravida Munnetra Kazhagam (DMK) candidate from North Chennai constituency in 1984 and 1996 elections.
+He was elected to the Lok Sabha as a Dravida Munnetra Kazhagam (DMK) candidate from Chennai North constituency in the 1984 and 1996 elections.

-Somu, who was the son of DMK leader N. V. Natarajan and married with a son and daughter, died in a helicopter crash while on central government business as Minister of State for Defence on 14 November 1997.
+Somu, who was the son of DMK leader N. V. Natarajan, died in a helicopter crash while on central government business as Minister of State for Defence on 14 November 1997.
+He was survived by his wife, a son and a daughter.
 His daughter, Kanimozhi NVN Somu, is also a politician with the DMK.